 Lots to look at without even cracking the book.
 And then, when you do, the Thoth Tarot gives you layer upon layer of symbolic meaning.
 Almost overwhelming, really, but also very, very fascinating.
 All hail the Princesses and all hail the power of potential!

-I really do recommend trying out these questions on the appropriate initial characters in the Court cards of your favorite deck and see what patterns develop.
+I do recommend trying out these questions on the appropriate initial characters in the Court cards of your favorite deck.
+See what patterns develop.
+Let me know in the comments what you find out!